markselby/node-api-builder/README.md

 apiBuilder.redisSession(app, express);
 ```

-Optionally cache responses in Redis, to be defined per controller function
+Optionally cache responses in Redis, to be defined per controller function.
-_See sample controllers below for usage_
+See sample controllers below for usage.
-_Requires a config/redis-cache.yml, something like_ :
+Requires a _config/redis-cache.yml_, something like :

 ```yaml
 defaults: &defaults